Exact Diagonalization of $\mathrm{SU}(N)$ Fermi-Hubbard Models

-so that the Hamiltonian in Eq. \eqref{Hamiltonian}, where the integer parameter $N$ is {\it hidden}, can be seen as an element of the Lie algebra of the unitary group $U(L)$ \footnote{or more precisely of its universal enveloping algebra since it contains some square of generators}.
-It should be considered as the counterpart of the quantum permutation Hamiltonian for the $\mathrm{SU}(N)$-invariant HM, i.e $H=\sum_{\langle i,j \rangle} J_{ij} P_{ij} + h.c $, with $P_{ij}$ (resp. $J_{ij}$ ) the permutation (resp. coupling constant) between interacting sites i and j, for which the representation theory of the algebra of the group of permutations was used to perform ED directly and separately in each irrep of $\mathrm{SU}(N)$~\cite{nataf_exact_2014}.
+so that the Hamiltonian in Eq. \eqref{Hamiltonian}, where the integer parameter $N$ is {\it hidden}, can be seen as an element of the Lie algebra of the unitary group $\mathrm{U}(L)$ \footnote{Or, more precisely, of its universal enveloping algebra \cite{dixmier1977enveloping}, since it contains some square of generators}.
+It should be considered as the counterpart of the quantum permutation Hamiltonian for the $\mathrm{SU}(N)$-invariant HM, i.e., $H=\sum_{\langle i,j \rangle} J_{ij} P_{ij} + \text{H.c.} $, with $P_{ij}$ (respectively, $J_{ij}$ ) the permutation (respectively, coupling constant) between interacting sites $i$ and $j$, for which the representation theory of the algebra of the group of permutations was used to perform ED directly and separately in each irrep of $\mathrm{SU}(N)$~\cite{nataf_exact_2014,wan_exact_2017}.